Stanford-ChEMH-MCAC/gcal_usage/README.md

 This code is licensed with the [MIT License](https://opensource.org/licenses/MIT).

-## Contributing

-Pull requests are welcome.
-If you have questions about how any bit of this works, please file an [issue](https://github.com/Stanford-ChEMH-MCAC/gcal_usage/issues) here on GitHub.

 ## Authors

-* The code, as of June 2018, was written by [Curt R. Fischer](https://github.com/Stanford-ChEMH-MCAC/).
+* The code, as of June 2023, was written by Curt.

 ## License